China–Sweden relations

-China–Sweden relations are the bilateral relations between :China and :Sweden.
-Sweden was the second Western country to establish official diplomatic relations with the People's Republic of China, on 9 May 1950.
+Sweden was the first, followed by Denmark, Western country to establish official diplomatic relations with the People's Republic of China, on 9 May 1950.

 History

 Sweden's and China's ties goes back to the 17th century.
-Sweden traded with China and this was recorded by Nils Matsson Kiöping, who visited southern China on the Götheborg in 1654 and wrote accounts of his journeys to China upon his return to Sweden.
+Sweden traded with China, and this was recorded by Nils Matsson Kiöping, who visited southern China on the Götheborg in 1654 and wrote accounts of his journeys to China upon his return to Sweden.
 The Swedish East India Company traded with China from 1731 to 1813.

 New research on 1913-1917 post-Qing relations claim that the head of the Swedish Geological Survey, Johan Gunnar Andersson's work was part of Sweden's ‘extractive vision’ which dealt with aiding exploitative interests of Swedish industrial and foreign-policy actors by seeking to secure, for Sweden, a quasi-colonial presence in Republican China, centering on large-scale extraction of Chinese iron ore, profit-maximizing iron exports throughout the Pacific region and construction and operation of China's largest steel mills and weapons factories.

 20th century

 Sweden was the first Western country to establish official diplomatic relations with the People's Republic of China, which took place on 9 May 1950.
 For this occasion, chairman Mao Zedong decided to personally receive the Swedish ambassador, Torsten Hammarström, as he presented his letter of credentials, which was quite unusual, and a sign that China attached great importance to this diplomatic breakthrough.
-Sweden has always supported the People's Republic of China's claim to China's seat in the United Nations.

 2000s

-A modern replica of the ship Götheborg was constructed and departed from Göteborg, Sweden, in 2005.
+A modern replica of the East Indiaman Götheborg was constructed and departed from Gothenburg, Sweden, in 2005.
 The ship reached Shanghai, China, in 2006.
 The ship was welcomed in Shanghai by King Carl XVI and Queen Silvia of Sweden who made an official visit to China that year.
-The vessel returned to Göteborg on 9 June 2007, and was welcomed by the president of China, Hu Jintao, who visited Sweden mainly for this reason, and by the King Carl XVI Gustaf and Queen Silvia.